sdgdsffdsfff/macaca/README.md

 Macaca is an open-source automation test solution for native, hybrid, mobile web and web application on mobile and desktop platforms.

 0. Native means apps written with iOS or android SDKs.
-0. Mobile web means apps written in HTML, CSS and Javascript and displayed via a mobile device browser such as Safari, Chrome or Webview in iOS and android.
+0. Mobile web means apps written in HTML, CSS and JavaScript and displayed via a mobile device browser such as Safari, Chrome or Webview in iOS and android.
 0. Hybrid is apps created by webview in native app.
-0. Web means apps written in HTML, CSS and Javascript.
+0. Web means apps written in HTML, CSS and JavaScript.

 Macaca is "cross-platform".
 It means you can use the same API to write test scripts, and same test scripts to test your apps running on devices such as iOS, Android or desktops.